Galeries Lafayette

+As of 2025, Galeries Lafayette operates 57 stores in France (including five in Greater Paris, and 12 outlet stores), alongside nine international locations (predominantly in Asia).
+Galeries Lafayette is the largest European upmarket department store chain by store count.

 History

 In 1894, Théophile Bader and his cousin Alphonse Kahn opened a fashion store in a small haberdasher's shop at the corner of rue La Fayette and the Chaussée d'Antin, in Paris.
 In 1896, their company purchased the entire building at 1 rue La Fayette; in 1905 they acquired the buildings at 38, 40 and 42 boulevard Haussmann and 15 rue de la Chaussée d'Antin.
 Bader commissioned the architect Georges Chedanne and his pupil Ferdinand Chanut to design the store at the Haussmann location, where a glass and steel dome and Art Nouveau staircases were finished in 1912.

 From 1921 Maurice Dufrêne directed the Maîtrise workshop of the Galeries Lafayette.